 At Brandon Equine Medical Center we help good veterinarians become great veterinarians through our internship program.
-Each summer, 2 to 4 hand-selected veterinarians begin a one-year rotation with Brandon Equine.
+Each summer, 2 to 4 hand-selected veterinarians begin a one-year rotation with Brandon Equine as Junior Associates.
 During that year they work alongside our team of veterinarians and specialists to receive advanced training in all aspects of equine veterinary care.
 From preventative medicine to emergency surgery, Brandon Equine interns gain valuable skills that they can then take with them in their professional futures.
-We are proud of our internship program and greatly enjoy sharing our knowledge with, and being inspired by, the future of equine veterinary medicine.
+We are proud of our Junior Associates and greatly enjoy sharing our knowledge with, and being inspired by, the future of equine veterinary medicine.

 Nicole Taurisano, DVM and Brigitte Gravitt, DVM